 ‘Tao Te Ching: The Book of the Way’ 17

 (translated by Stephen Mitchell, London 1989)

-And it is a wisdom which I find harmonises so well with the insight of Heinrich Neuhaus.
+And it is an old wisdom which I find harmonises so perfectly with the profound insight of Heinrich Neuhaus.